cwesterhold/liquidsoft_components/README.md

     - Used by the LiquidScaffold
 - Map<String, String> httpHeaders
     - Headers to be passed via http call
+- String errorAdminEmail
+    - Email to be notified on a production error
 - String generalErrorHeader
     - Dialog header for general errors
 - String generalPreErrorMessage